 Inspiring Students to Succeed in School, Life and Business Since 1919

 JA was founded in 1919 by Horace A. Moses, Chairman of Strathmore Paper, in Springfield, Massachusetts.
 Since our founding, we have become the world’s largest not-for-profit organization dedicated to educating young people about business.
-With over 120 charters worldwide, JA inspires students to succeed in a global economy and reach their highest potential.
+In over 100 countries worldwide, JA inspires students to succeed in a global economy and reach their highest potential.

 Creating New Generations of Canadian Leaders